DerwenAI/cdl-2025-masterclass/README.md

   * Duration: 20 minutes
   * GitHub repository: <https://github.com/DerwenAI/cdl-2025-masterclass/>

+Let's build on what we covered in **Part 1** and **Part 2** to develop more sophisticated graph-based analysis for fraud tradecraft.
+Recall from the general case data model used for anti-fraud that the _event_ data is difficult to obtain, and we did not use it in **Part 1**.

+So now we will introduce event data from whistleblower leaks, to analyze a real-world case.
+Then let's examine how to leverage _leaked data_ for simulations which generate _synthetic data_.
+This allows for better evaluation of anti-fraud approaches, both in terms of scale and diversity of patterns.

-We'll start with a brief intro lecture about the "Azerbaijani Laundromat" incident (~$3B money laundering) with real-world examples of how graph technologies empower anti-fraud investigations.
+We'll start with a brief intro about the "Azerbaijani Laundromat" incident (~$3B money laundering) with real-world examples of how graph technologies empower anti-fraud investigations.

-  1. Review the `AML.md` points summarizing excerpts from [_The Dark Money Files_](https://www.thedarkmoneyfiles.com/) by **Graham Barrow** and **Ray Blake**.
+  1. Review the _anti-money laundering_ points in summarized excerpts from [_The Dark Money Files_](https://www.thedarkmoneyfiles.com/) by **Graham Barrow** and **Ray Blake**.
-  2. Run the `occrp.ipynb` notebook in the `kleptosyn` repo for forensic accounting, graph-based flow analysis, and visualization of the Azerbaijani Laundromat leaked data from OCCRP.
+  2. Demo of the notebook in the `kleptosyn` repo for forensic accounting, graph-based flow analysis, and visualization of the Azerbaijani Laundromat leaked data from `OCCRP`.
-  3. Run the `aml_transact.ipynb` notebook in this masterclass repo to show how synthetic data for wire transfer transactions can simulate patterns of criminal tradecraft among money laundering networks represented in a graph.
+  3. Demo of the `aml_transact.ipynb` notebook in this repo to show how synthetic data for wire transfer transactions can simulate patterns of criminal tradecraft among fraud networks represented in a graph.
-  4. Resources for how data practitioners can get involved: learn more, human trafficking certification, support whistleblowers, etc.
+  4. Review resources for how data practitioners can get involved: learn more, human trafficking certification, support whistleblowers, etc.
   5. Q&A discussion.

 Tutorial: [PART3 instructions](PART3.md)